-Union representatives should not unnecessarily heighten workers’ expectations during the pre-CB engagements with the shop floor workers.
-When a Union sets a 120% increase on a current package as the asking demand, it is ridiculous to agree on a 5% increase at the end of the day.
-A smart union should set realist goals with a maximum and minimum benchmarks giving just a little off reality marks.
-It is not how bogus the demand is but how effective the union is in getting close to realistic benchmarks.
-The odd of setting too high benchmarks is that when the bargaining is over, the constituents put pen on paper to analyze what the unions achieved on their behalf.
-Where not too enhanced, their hopes are dashed, and in the first few months after negotiation, productivity may suffer.
-In extreme circumstances, the constituents lose confidence in their leaders and may move a vote of no confidence to the negotiators.
+Union representatives should not unnecessarily heighten workers’ expectations during the pre-collective bargaining engagements with the shop floor workers.
+When a union demands a 120% increase on the current package, it is ridiculous to agree on a 5% increase at the end of the day.
+A smart union should set realistic goals with maximum and minimum benchmarks giving just a little off reality marks.
+The issue is not how bogus the demand is but how effective the union is in getting close to realistic benchmarks.
+When the bargaining is over, the constituents put pen on paper to analyze what the union achieved on their behalf.
+If their hopes were dashed, productivity might suffer in the first few months after negotiation.
+In extreme circumstances, the constituents lose confidence in their leaders and may move a vote of no confidence.

-The big picture
+Big picture

-Unions must endeavor to align their thoughts with the organization's vision, mission, and strategic plans.
-A proactive union can set aside some of the fixed pie to motivate those in the critical sector to rake in more pie for splitting.
+Unions must endeavor to align their thoughts with the organization’s vision, mission, and strategic plans.
+A proactive union can set aside some of the fixed pie to motivate those in the critical sector to bake more pie for splitting.

-Preservation of operations during CBA
+Preservation of operations

-The Unions should not use industrial action, do anything that will disrupt or obstruct operations during negotiations.
-If there is a deadlock, the procedural agreement contains the grievance procedures to be followed and should be adhered to.
+The union should not use an industrial action to disrupt or obstruct operations during negotiations.
+In the case of a deadlock, the grievance procedures should be adhered to.

 Good faith bargaining

-Workers’ representatives should endeavor to exercise Loyalty and engage in good faith during bargaining.
-Some union leaders come to the negotiation table to have an ax to grind with management and, therefore, a time to take their pound of flesh over the previous misdeed of particular management staff in human resources.
-Some of the areas the union leaders hold against management are that management does not appreciate their efforts in all they do to support production by giving them low ratings during the annual performance evaluation.
-So when they have such an opportunity to make life difficult for the manager of the CB process, they maximize such efforts.
-This is a whirlwind that has no pay-off.
+Union representatives should exercise loyalty and engage in good faith during bargaining.
+Some union leaders come to the negotiation table with an ax to grind and see this as the time to take their pound of flesh over a misdeed of management staff.
+Some union leaders complain that managers give their members low ratings in the annual performance evaluation and do not appreciate all they do to support production.
+So when they have an opportunity to make life difficult for the manager of the collective bargaining process, they maximize their efforts.
+This is a whirlwind that has no payoff.
 Negotiation must come to an end someday, but the ripples of bad blood initiated during the process may not disappear soon.

-Some want to use the collective bargaining process to negotiate their long-term stagnation on a particular position or carve out a portion on the appraisal forms to reflect union activities as an activity that must be scored or rated.
-Collective bargaining cannot substitute for an enduring human resources process like performance appraisal or an organization’s compensation philosophy.
+Some want to use the collective bargaining process to negotiate long-term stagnation on a particular position.
+Others want to carve out a portion on the appraisal forms so that union activities can be scored or rated.
+Collective bargaining cannot substitute for an enduring human resources process like the performance appraisal or an organization’s compensation philosophy.
 Personal interests must not conflict with the overall interest of the workers.
-Union leadership should display effective leadership values, efficiency, and effectiveness during negotiations.
+Union leaders should display leadership values, efficiency, and effectiveness during negotiations.
 They should also be alert to social, economic, and political environments and know that whatever agreement is reached impacts the building blocks of the organization.

 Communication

-Workers’ representatives should request information that will make them bargain efficiently and effectively in line with the signed collective bargaining agreement.
-They must give purposeful and meaningful direction to followers and take the workers to where they ought to be and not where they want to be because of the information at their disposal.
-They should not communicate as alternate management.
-The union should follow laid down communication procedures and report excerpts of discussions with management to workers without coloration.
+Worker representatives should request information that will help them bargain efficiently and effectively, in line with the signed collective bargaining agreement.
+They must give purposeful and meaningful direction to the workers and take them where they ought to be and not where they want to be because of the information at their disposal.
+They should not communicate as alternative management.
+The union should follow laid-down communication procedures and report excerpts of discussions with management to workers without coloration.
 Unions should not tell workers what they want to hear.
-Unions should tell their members the truth at all times no matter how bitter it is.
+Unions should tell their members the truth at all times, no matter how bitter it is.